Dovish Fed, Greek worries push German Bund yields lower

 By Marius Zaharia

-Trading was volatile, reflecting the nervousness of the market.
-Hopes of a breakthrough on Thursday at a meeting of European finance ministers, described as the last opportunity for an agreement to help Greece avoid default and stay in the euro, looked increasingly remote.
+The euro zone markets most vulnerable to contagion from Greece -- Italy, Spain and Portugal -- underperformed.
+Hopes of a breakthrough on Thursday at a meeting of European finance ministers, once seen as the last opportunity for an agreement to help Greece avoid default and stay in the euro, looked increasingly remote.

-Seven U.S. policymakers are now in favour of hiking rates only once or not at all this year.
+U.S. policymakers’ individual projections for the appropriate federal funds rate at the end of the year remained clustered around 0.625 percent.
+But seven policymakers are now in favour of hiking rates only once or not at all this year.
 In addition, Fed officials expect slightly lower interest rates at the end of 2016 and 2017 than they had forecast in March.

-However, the Fed said 2015 growth was still likely to be strong enough to support an interest rate increase later this year.
+However, the Fed said 2015 growth was still likely to be strong enough to support an interest rate increase later in the year.

 “The main driver is the Fed -- there’s really an increased tendency to postpone rate hike expectations -- but the Greek situation is also getting more critical,” said Gianluca Ziglio, executive director for fixed income research at Sunrise Brokers.